Naval Station Guantanamo Bay

 In February 1903, the United States leased 45 square miles of land and water at Guantanamo Bay for use as a coaling (fueling) station.

 Naval Station Guantanamo Bay, Cuba is on the front lines for regional security in the Caribbean area.
 The base supports the ability of U.S. Navy and Coast Guard ships, along with allied nation ships to operate in the Caribbean area by providing contingency and quality logistical support with superior services and facilities.
 The base also supports the Department of Homeland Security in U.S. migrant operations to help care for displaced migrants from the surrounding area, effectively helping control the flow of illegal immigrants into the United States.

-Statement from Naval Station Guantanamo Bay
+Congratulations on your orders to Naval Station Guantanamo Bay